rumineykova/git-lab/README.md

 # Let's practice
-Before you start: cgeck that you have git installed: </br>
+Before you start: check that you have git installed: </br>
 Search for the git bash application </br>
 ## :warning:This week deliverables
 Completing assignments *Part I* and *Part II* is compulsory. </br>